 Translation vs Localization: What’s the Difference?

-We talk about this frequently: translation focuses on linguistic accuracy.
+We talk about this frequently at Portuguese Content: translation focuses on linguistic accuracy.
 It converts words from one language to another while preserving meaning as closely as possible.
 It is a highly valuable process, but it also comes with limitations, particularly by not accounting for the following vital business indicators:

 Let us help you understand the nuances of translation vs localization in Portuguese markets (and overall):